Claus Moser, Baron Moser: Civil service

 In 1967 Harold Wilson appointed Moser Director of the Central Statistical Office.
 In 1968, he headed the Government Statistical Service.
 These were two distinct roles, informally, Moser was considered to be the general statistical advisor to the government.
 He managed to reform the role of the statisticians and made them more involved in policy making.
-As a part of Moser reforms introduced to the GSS, in 1967 a Government Social Survey Department was established, followed by the launch of the Office of Population, Censuses and Surveys in 1970.
-Under the POCS, the General Household Survey was started.
+As a part of Moser reforms introduced to the GSS, in 1967 a Government Social Survey Department was established, followed by the launch of the Office of Population, Censuses and Surveys in 1970 which started the General Household Survey.
 One of his innovations was the introduction of Social Trends, a publication launched in 1970 and edited by Muriel Nissel that provided an annual picture of the state of society.
-The data relied mostly on the materials held by the OPSC.
+The data relied mostly on the materials held by the OPCS.

 Moser was known for his integrity and credibility.
-He refused to manipulate data even when ordered by the governmentA frequently cited story recalls how, shortly before the 1970 election, Prime Minister Harold Wilson called Moser and demanded that two jumbo jets be excluded from the UK's trade balance and their cost spread over several months rather than the month of purchase, in an attempt to conceal the deterioration in the country's trade balance.
+He refused to manipulate data even when ordered by the government.
+A frequently cited story recalls how, shortly before the 1970 election, Prime Minister Harold Wilson called Moser and demanded that two jumbo jets be excluded from the UK's trade balance and their cost spread over several months rather than the month of purchase, in an attempt to conceal the deterioration in the country's trade balance.
 Moser refused, the red figures were published, and Labour lost the election.
-According to The Telegraph,Wilson blamed Moser for the rest of his life.
+According to The Telegraph, Wilson blamed Moser for the rest of his life.

 He resigned as Director of the Central Statistical Office in 1978 and joined NM Rothschild and Sons as a director and vice-chairman.
-Moer played a vital role in the bank's appointment as investment consultant to the government of Singapore.
+Moser played a vital role in the bank's appointment as investment consultant to the government of Singapore.
 He chaired the Economist Intelligence Unit from 1979 to 1983.